ClusterHQ/flocker/docs/using/administering/debugging.rst

 * Linux kernel version,
 * Docker version and configuration,
 * Flocker log files and
-* recent Syslog content.
+* recent syslog content.

-The following script can be used to gather this information on Ubuntu-14.04, Ubuntu-15.04 and CentOS.
+The following script can be used to gather this information on Ubuntu 14.04 and CentOS 7.

 * :download:`flocker-log-export.py`